How Does Prepayment Strategies and Mortgage Offset Mechanics Work?

 return months_active, total_interest_paid

-Section 4: Mortgage Prepayment Yield Comparison
+How Does Mortgage Prepayment Yield Comparison Work?

 Prepayment StrategyMonthly PaymentActive Loan TenureTotal Interest ExpenseNet Compound Savings